SAP/sap-btp-service-operator/README.md

     my-binding   Opaque   5      32s
     ```

-    See [Using Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets) for the different options to use the credentials from your application running in the Kubernetes cluster,
+    See [Using Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets) to learn about different options on how to use the credentials from your application running in the Kubernetes cluster,

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)